-This is a copy of the first OVA a town under the tumb of the bad guy.
-This isn't a typical OP Santa Luffy Special as the child that appears doesn't ask for anything, but more or less "saves" the town trying to retieve not only his boat but also his crew who get kidnapped along the way.
+This is a copy of the first OVA a town under the thumb of the bad guy.
+This isn't a typical OP Santa Luffy Special as the child that appears doesn't ask for anything, but more or less "saves" the town trying to retrieve not only his boat but also his crew who get kidnapped along the way.

 Pros: Breaks the OP Santa Luffy mold, much better animation, decent story.

-Cons: One lieutenant defeated in seconds(Honey Queen), nothing special about the music, town gets totally destroyed.
+Cons: One lieutenant defeated in seconds(Honey Queen), nothing special about the music, the town gets totally destroyed.

-Base-line charaters, new type of boss(Stone) this time around.
-Sanji gets messed up in the early part as does each and everyone of the SHP.
-This is a shonen so the good guys win in the end with a huge collateral damge tally.
-Definite watch for any anime fan.
+Base-line characters, a new type of boss(Stone) this time around.
+Sanji gets messed up in the early part as does each and every one of the SHP.
+This is a shonen so the good guys win in the end with a huge collateral damage tally.
+A definite watch for any anime fan.